VirusTotal/vt-py/README.md

 * Manipulate your VirusTotal Graphs
 * And much more ...

-For more information about how to use vt-py visit the [documentation](https://virustotal.github.io/vt-py/) page.
+For more information about how to use *vt-py* visit the [documentation](https://virustotal.github.io/vt-py/) page.

+You may also want to take a look at some of our [example scripts](https://github.com/VirusTotal/vt-py/tree/master/examples), which besides doing useful work for you can be used as a guidance on how to use *vt-py*.